CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/synthesis/key_insights_part1.md

 The use of `System.Text.Json` in the `Text` module, while part of the BCL, requires careful consideration to avoid introducing unwanted dependencies or features not strictly "core." **Action:** Evaluate the usage of `System.Text.Json` and ensure it remains lightweight and foundational.

 These key insights provide a clear direction for the next phase of research and development.
-By focusing on these areas, the `OpenEchoSystem.Core` library can be further improved to meet its goals of providing a stable, reliable, and well-documented foundation for other projects.
+By focusing on these areas, the `ConsmicLexicon.Foundation` library can be further improved to meet its goals of providing a stable, reliable, and well-documented foundation for other projects.